CelestialSoftworks/Fusion/README.md

 Welcome to the **official GitHub repository of Fusion**.
 Fusion is a premium Roblox script hub delivering high-quality undetected scripts.

-> **Disclaimer:** While Fusion bypasses anti-cheat detections, using certain features such as kill all or aura kill in public servers increases your risk of being reported by players and manually banned by game moderators.
-We are not responsible if your account gets banned.

 ## Loadstring

 ```lua